 With so many folks coming to me asking (okay, begging) for my permission to use a pseudonym, you’d think it must be a really great thing.
 And not for nothing, there are a few good reasons why you might be hankering to keep your identity a secret, Superman-style.
 So for you Clark Kents out there, here are a handful of “pros” for keeping it incognito:

 - Pro: You get to choose a name that’s more poetic, memorable and appropriate to your genre than your legal name.
 This is perhaps the most legit “pro” on the list.
 I often wonder what my grandma, Kyparisoula Notaras, would have done with such a mouthful of a name if she had wanted to be a writer.
 I enjoy imagining her writing steamy romance novels, set on the Greek isle of her youth, under the pen name “Katerina Nightkiss.”
 Somehow, it just works better.

 - Pro: You can (theoretically) publish without your boss knowing you dream of quitting your job and becoming a writer.
-Lots of the authors we work with at kn literary are writers by night—meaning they have day jobs that have little in common with the subject of their book.
-Understandably, they want to ensure their assistant, cube-mate, or supervisor never, ever lays eyes on their book.
+Lots of the authors we work with at KN Literary Arts are writers by night—meaning they have day jobs that have little in common with the subject of their book.
+Understandably, they want to ensure their assistant, cube-mate or supervisor never, ever lays eyes on their book.
 In this case, a pseudonym can provide a protective barrier.

 - Pro: You can hold a book in your hand that contains the details of your life—without your family ever knowing about it.
-Authors who are writing about a broken childhood, messy divorce or saucy double life can use a nom de plume to keep their families in the dark—your story is controversial—and peace around the Thanksgiving dinner table is a priority—you may to want to explore this option.
+Authors who are writing about a broken childhood, messy divorce or saucy double life can use a nom de plume to keep their families in the dark.
+If your story is controversial and peace around the Thanksgiving dinner table is a priority, you may to want to explore this option.

 So there you have it—three checks in the “pro” column.
 I must really be a fan of pseudonyms, right?
 Read on to see for yourself.